kzr8/moe-junyuanpri/_parents-portal/Cyber Wellness.md

 * Everything online is searchable, replicable, and contributes to a permanent digital reputation

 *  Inappropriate online expression may affect a child’s social, emotional and mental well-being

+Parents can help by:
+* Modelling respectful forms of online expression

+*   e.g. not engaging in aggressive expressions while gaming online or on social media